Walter Dahn

 Inevitable as it seemed, Dahn’s abandonment of painting came on gradually.
 His screen prints—increasingly his main outlet along with photography, drawing and film—are not editions, the potentially limitless reproduction common to the medium, but are one-off, original pictures.
 In some respects, they are a logical continuation of his painting, albeit with non-painterly means.

 The found images, lettering and slogans on which these works are based often strike the viewer as vaguely familiar.
-A testament to Dahn’s wide-ranging interests, they also point again and again to the major role that music has played in his life.
+A testament to Dahn’s wide-ranging interests, they also point again and again to the major role that music played in his life.
 Visual elements, including an early ethnological photograph of aboriginal Australians, or a picture of a nude Naga cult follower riding a horse, mingle with such distinctive slogans as “Punk is the sound of my soul” or Oscar Wilde’s aphorism, “We are all in the gutter, but some of us are looking at the stars”.
 Symbols from the artwork of famous albums by The Smiths, the Sex Pistols, or The National round off his visual lexicon.
 Like Dahn’s paintings, these works unleash a vast array of associative chains, posing existential, historical, personal and intellectual questions, permeating our consciousness.
 Rather than explore the trappings of artistic ideologies, they investigate the visual ideologies of everyday life.

 Walter Dahn: As Life Travels On